RevoU-FSSE-2/week-7-rz0u/README.md

 2. Navigate to the project directory: `cd financial-tracker`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run start`
-5. Open your web browser and navigate to `http://localhost:3000` to test the app locally.
+5. Right click on the file .html file and select "Open with Live-Server" to test the app locally

 ## Deployment to Netlify
 1. Sign in to [Netlify](https://www.netlify.com/) or create a new account.